This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Are you a proofreader (or an aspiring one) who wants a comprehensive overview of the best online proofreading jobs for beginners?
-I’ve taken a ton of time to do the investigative work for you to find the best beginner-friendly opportunities and differentiate between companies that hire proofreaders vs. those that only hire editors who are sometimes tasked with proofreading.
+I’ve spent a ton of time doing the investigative work for you, finding the best beginner-friendly opportunities and distinguishing between companies that hire proofreaders and those that hire only editors, who are sometimes tasked with proofreading.

-A significant difference exists in the scope of work done by a proofreader vs. an editor.
+A significant difference exists in the scope of work performed by proofreaders and editors.
 If you’re a proofreader like me, you certainly don’t want to take on a job that appears to be for a proofreader but is actually intended for an editor.

 Also, if you’re serious about making decent money from proofreading, you’ll need adequate training.
-In case you haven’t gotten training, I penned a post that discusses reputable proofreading courses.
+If you haven’t received training, I wrote an article that discusses reputable proofreading courses.

 If you’re prepared to proceed along the paved path to procure payment via online proofreading, let’s pound the pavement! 😉